Last updated on June 13, 2021

 The clarity of yellow diamonds is graded the same way as that of colourless stones.
 The fewer inclusions, the higher the clarity grade.

 Yellow diamonds are known to be found in nature with relatively high clarity grade.
 No wonder that flawless yellow diamonds are more expensive, but clarity is not crucial for fancy colour diamonds because the flaws tend to be less visible due to the stone’s colouring.

 When choosing the clarity of yellow diamonds, look for a stone that is eye clean, meaning the diamond should not have inclusions visible to the naked eye.
 Yellow diamonds in the SI1 – SI2 clarity range may look stunning and do not differ significantly from diamonds in VS or even the VVS range.

 The cut quality of yellow diamonds, and all fancy colour diamonds in general, is not graded the same way as it is for colourless stones.
 Unlike colourless diamonds, fancy coloured diamonds are not cut to maximize fire, brilliance and scintillation.
 These characteristics are considered to be secondary.
 Colour diamonds are cut to maximize colour intensity which results in maximizing their value.

 Keep in mind that an excellent cut yellow diamond costs a premium, so when choosing one, it is better to focus on the stone’s hue, saturation and tone and do not judge the diamond using traditional cut grades.

 Yellow Diamond Rarity and Prices

 Fancy Vivid yellow diamonds are even rarer and shine like very few diamonds.
-This makes them twice the price of an Intense Yellow and 3 times the price of a Fancy Yellow.
+This makes them twice the price of an Intense Yellow and three times the price of a Fancy Yellow.
 There is a small group of vivid yellow diamonds that are even more valued.
-These are vivid yellow diamonds that come from Zimmi mine in Sierra Leone.
+These are vivid yellow diamonds that come from the Zimmi mine in Sierra Leone.